-I’ve always tried to “front load” my 401k contributions to reach the annual limit.
-Front loading refers to contributing more earlier in the year to get money in the market sooner and then dropping the contribution election down for the rest of the year.
+I’ve always tried to both max out and “front load” my 401k contributions each year.
+Front loading refers to contributing more earlier in the year to get money in the market sooner and then dropping the contribution election down for the rest of the year, while staying under the annual max contribution limit.
 For my personal situation, for example, I front load heavily in the first 3 months of the year.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 In a nutshell, the market tends to go up.
 So on average, it pays to get more money in the market sooner.
 If you’ve reached this page searching about front loading 401k contributions, chances are you’re able to max out your 401k contributions and you know that doing so allows you reap the benefits of tax-advantaged investment space.
 For most of those people, though, you’re not going to reach the annual max with a single contribution.
 Front loading over a period of a few months gets the best of both worlds – getting more money in the market sooner than would happen if it were spread over a full 12 months, but also with the emotional/psychological benefit of dollar cost averaging.
 Basically, we’re DCA-ing over a relatively short time period.

 If you’re in the convenient position of being able to front load your 401k, your HR representative may question whether or not you meant to set your contribution at 70% instead of 7%.
 You can assure them that it’s correct. 😉